 The Information Tethered Micro Autonomous Rotary Stage (ITMARS) effort explores the unique capability to precisely rotate micromachined structures in a controllable manner.
 Although the use of micromotors for optical and mechanical switches has been demonstrated, most applications have used structures fabricated into the rotary stage without the availability of active electrical power, limiting the application space.
 One of the key elements of this effort is to provide electrical power to the rotating stage, while still allowing full stage rotation and precise position control.
 Ultimately, the availability of power allows inertial sensors and timing references to be integrated directly on the micro-stage enabling several key Micro-PNT applications such as gyrocompassing/north finding and on-chip self-calibration.

-The Primary and Secondary Calibration on Active Layer (PASCAL) effort aims to overcome the challenges associated with the loss of calibration in inertial sensors and clocks over time.
-The two main PASCAL objectives are to (1) enable the use of the state-of-the-art small Size, Weight, and Power plus Cost (SWAP+C) sensors in applications demanding high performance through dramatic improvement in long-term bias and scale-factor stability, and (2) allow zero maintenance deployment or in-field calibration.
-If successful, the effort will eliminate the expensive recall of components from the field.
+Primary and Secondary Calibration on Active Layer (PASCAL) aims to overcome the issue of long-term calibration drift of micromachined inertial sensors and clocks.
+The two main PASCAL objectives are to (1) enable the use of the state-of-the-art reduced Size, Weight, and Power plus Cost (SWAP+C) sensors in applications demanding high performance through dramatic improvement in long-term bias and scale-factor stability, and (2) allow zero maintenance deployment or in-field calibration.
+If successful, the effort will eliminate the expensive recall, calibration, and replacement of components from the field.

-Dr. Andrei Shkelandrei.email@example.com
+Dr. Robert Lutwakrobert.firstname.lastname@example.org